 Members of the Board of Directors serve as volunteers and receive no compensation pursuant to NYS law.
-The EDC has no staff and contracts with the Suffolk County Industrial Development Agency for administrative services.
+The EDC has two unpaid staff positions - the positions of Executive Director/CEO and Deputy Executive Director/CFO.

 No EDC Outstanding Debt

 The EDC does not have any debt of its own including bonds, notes or loans.
 All of the EDC Bonds are conduit debt obligations where the respective business or not-for-profit organization is responsible for the repayment of its EDC bond to the bank/bondholder.
 The EDC is not liable for any of these conduit debt obligations.